sausheong/ruby-gpio/README.md

 # Ruby-GPIO

-A Linux sysfs-based GPIO interface wrapper
+A Ruby DSL to interface with the Raspberry Pi GPIO.
+It wraps around the Linux sysfs-based GPIO interface and provides features to set pins as input or output, pull pins to high or low, and also to asynchronously watch for changes to a pin, then trigger a handler to react to it.

 ## Installation